MorrisSimons/zombie_file_hunter/README.md

 **Important notes about the code:**
 * Files in the UI folder are typically generated uniformly for all projects but aren't always utilized.
 This explains why the sample repository has many unused files.
 * Some files might be connected indirectly (e.g., to `button.tsx`) but remain unused by the `main.tsx` so it's not used in the project.
 All `.js`, `.jsx`, `.ts`, `.tsx` files not directly connected to the main project are marked red.

-The primary purpose of this project is not just cleaning up the UI folder but identifying unused or forgotten files, such as leftover subcomponents like `testapge.tsx`.
-If you're interested, you can explore a larger example project in the `assets` folder of this repository.

-## Example Outputs

-This repository includes several example outputs in the `example_folder/`:
-- **Real Estate Mapstore**: [`assets/import_graph_realestate-mapstore.svg`](assets/import_graph_realestate-mapstore.svg) - Analysis of a larger, more complex project
-- **Sample Test Page Analysis**: [`import_graph_sample_test_page.svg`](import_graph_sample_test_page.svg) - Analysis of the sample repository mentioned above
-Each analysis generates both `.dot` (source) and `.svg` (visual) files that show the dependency relationships between files in your project.

 ### Aim of this Project: